-Although we might be tempted to view such a provocative scene as the first of several reverberations of same-sex desire (or a feminine gaze) in Letters, as Debra Weiss has, we can understand the multiple substitutions in the passage (Fanny Blood for Imlay; Fanny Imlay for Fanny Blood; the rosy hue for all of them) to be not about the repeated substitution of a feminine for a phallic sexuality but rather a material movement from the “transient sensations” to the posthuman “warbling” of Fanny Blood as bird, through the “fire,” “warmth,” and “rosy tints” of a posthuman materiality that circulates through all as a mutual “suffusion.”
+Although we might be tempted to view such a provocative scene as the first of several reverberations of same-sex desire (or a feminine gaze) in Letters, as Debra Weiss has, we can understand the multiple substitutions in the passage (Fanny Blood for Imlay; Fanny Imlay for Fanny Blood; the rosy hue for all of them) to be not about the repeated substitution of a feminine for a phallic sexuality but rather a material movement from the “transient sensations” to the posthuman “warbling” of Fanny Blood as a bird, through the “fire,” “warmth,” and “rosy tints” of a posthuman materiality that circulates through all as a mutual “suffusion.”

 Repeatedly, Wollstonecraft’s emotions drive her to talk of death (or immortality), which further inclines her to figure a release into a dynamic, suffusing state of nature.
-The death drive and sex/life drive intertwine and propel her into a jouissance where the delusion of unifying with the pulsing waves or winds bespeaks no petit mort of phallic jouissance but a winged freedom of movement untethered to any particular body, or any body as a discrete, enclosed system of materialities.
-After tromping through a burned forest in Norway, she writes, “I cannot tell why-but death, under every form, appears to me like something getting free—to expand in I know not what element; nay I feel that this conscious being must be as unfettered, have the wings of thought, before it can be happy” (Letters 88-89).
+The death drive and sex/life drive intertwine and propel her into a jouissance where the delusion of unifying with the pulsing waves or winds bespeaks no petite mort of phallic jouissance but a winged freedom of movement untethered to any particular body or any body as a discrete, enclosed system of materialities.
+After tromping through a burned forest in Norway, she writes, “I cannot tell why-but death, under every form, appears to me like something getting free—to expand in I know not what element; nay I feel that this conscious being must be as unfettered, have the wings of thought, before it can be happy” (Letters 88–89).
 Lest we assume that these “wings of thought” are a stock metaphor, here the speaker imagines herself, through the ungirding of jouissance, becoming another being combined with undisclosed elements and evidenced by nonhuman wings.
-Like Fanny’s own “warbling,” the narrator’s “wings” recreate her as epistemologically free, but more directly, perhaps as part human-part bird, as ontologically altered.
+Like Fanny’s own “warbling,” the narrator’s “wings” re-create her as epistemologically free but more directly, perhaps as part human-part bird, as ontologically altered.

-After this moment, she rushes onto the cascade, and the “impetuous dashing of the rebounding torrent from the dark cavities which mocked the exploring eye, produced an equal activity in my mind” (Letters 89).
+After this moment, she rushes onto the cascade and, as she notes, the “impetuous dashing of the rebounding torrent from the dark cavities which mocked the exploring eye, produced an equal activity in my mind” (89).
 Such epistemological shifts, anticipating and sourcing “Mont Blanc,” at first attest to an analogy between the everlasting flows of nature and mind.
 Yet, such a seeming parallel track between nature and mind soon intermingles body and nature: “it seemed as impossible to stop the current of my thoughts, as of the always varying, still the same, torrent before me—I stretched my hand out to eternity, bounding over the dark speck of life to come” (89).
-Once again the entanglement of human and nonhuman moves through the jouissance of both that means death to the phallic human into a “life to come,” a being on the make.
-For all Godwin’s posthumous casting of Wollstonecraft after her death as an overwrought woman of sensibility, “a female Werther,” he might have gotten it right when he describes her as “a serpent upon a rock, that casts it slough, and appears again with the brilliance, the sleekness, and the elastic activity of its happiest age” (Memoirs 88).
+Once again, the entanglement of human and nonhuman moves through the jouissance of both that means death to the phallic human into a “life to come,” a being on the make.
+For all Godwin’s posthumous casting of Wollstonecraft after her death as an overwrought woman of sensibility, “a female Werther,” he might have gotten it right when he describes her as “a serpent upon a rock, that casts its slough, and appears again with the brilliance, the sleekness, and the elastic activity of its happiest age” (Memoirs 88).
 Underlying such emotions, sorrow or happiness, is the serpentine sloughing off and turning of an elastic new materiality.
 Her speck of new life comes not through her sexed autobiography, even with Godwin, but within the material life of her être écrivain.